JamieBort/Portfolio-Website/administrative/Tasks.md

 ## JavaScript

-- Fix the functionality of the contact me form.

-  _Create a new branch for this._

 - Figure out how to update the "Projects" and "Connect with Me" buttons in the "Bio" section so that they say "Proyectos" and "Conectarte Conmigo" respectively.

   _Create a new branch for this._